parksauce/docs/containers/tabby.md

 	- Docker Compose

 # Quick Start
-This is the bare minimum you need to get the container up and running.
-Note: this method still needs a database to function properly.
+This is the fastest way to get the service up and running, I would recommend not using this method and instead use the [compose file](#docker-compose)
 ```bash
 docker run -d \
   --name=tabby \